xcp-ng/xcp-ng-org/docs/storage.md

 ## ISO SR

-You might wonder: how to upload an ISO?
-Unlike other solutions, you need to create a dedicated "space" for those, a specific ISO SR. To create a ISO SR, you have 2 possibilities:
+You might be wondering how to upload an ISO.
+Unlike other solutions, you need to create a dedicated "space" for these, a specific ISO SR. To create an ISO SR, you have 2 possibilities:
-- Shared: A shared ISO SR is on a VM or in your dedicated storage server.
-It's accessible with an IP address, like 192.168.1.100
+- Shared: A shared ISO SR is on a VM or on a dedicated storage server.
+It's accessible with an IP address, like 192.168.1.100 via SMB or NFS.
-- Local (not recommended for production): Local ISO SR is a directory created directly on the dom0.
-It's only accessible on the pool where the dom0 ith the directory on it.
+- Local (not recommended for production): A local ISO SR is a directory created directly on the dom0 host.
+It's only accessible on the host where the directory was created.

 ### Create a Shared ISO SR

 First, you need to create the NFS or SMB Share.
 There are plenty of options: from dedicated NAS hardware solutions and dedicated software solutions such as TrueNAS, to manual administration on any Linux/unix or Windows system.

-You can find some tutorial on internet to create a NFS Server, for exemple here <https://wiki.linux-nfs.org/wiki/index.php/NFS_Howto> or here <https://wiki.archlinux.org/title/NFS>
+You can find some tutorials on the internet to create an NFS Server, for exemple here <https://wiki.linux-nfs.org/wiki/index.php/NFS_Howto> or here <https://wiki.archlinux.org/title/NFS>

 Then, in Xen Orchestra go into "New/Storage" and select "ISO SR":